 Welcome to ICMS!
 Now you’re ready to start life as an ICMS student.
 Come along to O-Week, enrol in your classes, explore the campus, meet your classmates and enjoy all the fun.

-Applicants who can demonstrate successful completion of equivalent subjects at a recognised institution may be eligible for credit towards study at ICMS.
+Also referred to as 'recognition of prior learning (RPL) or 'credit transfers', advanced standing means that applicants who can demonstrate successful completion of equivalent subjects at a recognised institution may be eligible for credit towards study at ICMS.
 Exemptions are only granted for subjects studied at diploma or undergraduate level.
-Similarly, applicants who can demonstrate competence attained through formal training, work experience and/or life experience may also be eligible for credit transfer.
+Similarly, applicants who can demonstrate competence attained through formal training, work experience and/or life experience may also be eligible for advanced standing in an ICMS course.